Definition and Subtypes

 Anhedonia tends to fall into two primary subtypes.
 You may experience one or both:

 - Physical Anhedonia: Decreased pleasure in tactile and motor activities.

 - Social Anhedonia: Decreased pleasure in being around friends and loved ones.

-**For in in-depth review of anhedonia and treatment, head on over to our article, "Anhedonia in Patients with Depression: Definition and Implications."
+***Want to learn more?
+Check out our article, "Anhedonia in Patients with Depression: Definition and Implications"